aditya20t/ResearchAssistant/README.md

 - You need a HuggingFace inference token to access the project.
 - Create a conda environment and install `pip`, use python version `3.10`.
 - Clone the repository and install all the `pip` dependencies mentioned in `requirements.txt` and conda dependencies mentioned in `conda_requirements.txt`
+- In the backend we have used Llama models which is gated so make sure to take the permission before trying out the app.

 ---
 The flow of the project is shown below